Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The informed clues are exceptionally well-crafted and consistently point to 'historical event' with high specificity.
-- informed_clues #1, #3, #7, #8, #9 provide strong indicators like 'primary sources,' 'past civilizations,' 'societal shifts,' 'cultural transformations,' 'educational curricula,' 'specific periods,' and 'specific eras.'
-- informed_clues #2 and #6 are particularly strong, referencing 'human development' and the analysis by 'scholars and historians' to draw 'lessons from the past.'
-- informed_clues #4 and #5 are outstanding, using highly specific phrases like 'national holidays or memorials,' 'political upheavals,' and 'major conflicts' which are almost exclusively applicable to historical events.
-They effectively differentiate the correct answer from 'fictional narrative' and 'scientific discovery.'
+The informed clues are highly specific and effectively point to 'Historical Event'.
+Clues like #5 ('Eyewitness accounts, artifacts, and documents provide crucial evidence for later analysis') and #7 ('Often commemorated through monuments, holidays, or educational programs to preserve memory') are particularly strong in distinguishing history from the other choices.
+Clues #1, #2, #3, #4, #6, #8, and #9 also provide distinct characteristics of historical events, covering their nature, impact, and study.
+The extra clue #1 ('Always rooted in verifiable facts and evidence, even when interpretations vary significantly') reinforces the factual basis of history, further clarifying its distinction from fictional narratives.
+There is good diversity in the aspects covered.

 ✅ Strengths:
 - Generally specific and relate to correct answer